UltraTimon/timonbestebreur.nl/articles/inspired.md

 **Thomas Frank** showed me that there exist a lot of interesting non-fiction books in [this video](https://www.youtube.com/watch?v=SwY3A92s-xg), which opened the way for some of the next few people to come into my life.

-**Cal Newport** showed me that not all studying is equal and some methods are more efficient than others in his book [How to become a Straight A Student](https://www.calnewport.com/books/straight-a-student/), he showed me that being able to focus on a cognitively demanding task without distractions is a worthwile pursuit in his book [Deep Work](https://www.calnewport.com/books/deep-work/) and that being good at what you do gives more satisfaction than following your passion (since you will enjoy to do what you are good at) in his book [So good they can't ignore you](https://www.calnewport.com/books/so-good/).
+**Cal Newport** showed me that not all studying is equal and some methods are more efficient than others in his book [How to become a Straight A Student](https://www.calnewport.com/books/straight-a-student/), he showed me that being able to focus on a cognitively demanding task without distractions is a worthwile pursuit in his book [Deep Work](https://www.calnewport.com/books/deep-work/), that being good at what you do gives more satisfaction than following your passion (since you will enjoy to do what you are good at) in his book [So good they can't ignore you](https://www.calnewport.com/books/so-good/) and that free time is best spent pursuing hobbies and connecting with friends, without technology to take our time and energy in his book [Digital Minimalism](https://www.calnewport.com/books/digital-minimalism/).

 **Timothy Keller** showed me that building your identity on the way God sees you is a good idea in his book [The reason for God](https://timothykeller.com/books/the-reason-for-god), since earthly things which people base their identity on (being rich, having a good carreer) may fall away.
 God however, will be with us whatever happens.